-Under the Prescription Drug User Fee Act, as amended ("PDUFA"), each BLA must be accompanied by a substantial user fee that must be paid at the time of the first submission of the application, even if the application is being submitted on a rolling basis.
+Under the PDUFA, each BLA must be accompanied by a substantial user fee that must be paid at the time of the first submission of the application, even if the application is being submitted on a rolling basis.
 The FDA adjusts the PDUFA user fees on an annual basis.
 Fee waivers or reductions are available in certain circumstances, including a waiver of the application fee for the first application filed by a small business.
 Additionally, no user fees are assessed on BLAs for product candidates designated as orphan drugs, unless the product candidate also includes a non-orphan indication.